authoritydmc/personalTGBot/DOCKER_README.md

 ### Logs

-To view the logs of the running container:
+To view the logs of the running container, use:

 ```sh
 docker logs <container_id>